KentonWhite/ProjectTemplate/website/getting_started.markdown

-# Getting Started with ProjectTemplate

 Let's set up a new data analysis project using ProjectTemplate.

 Before we start, you should make sure that you've [installed](./installing.html) ProjectTemplate.
-You'll also need to download the sample data set we'll use, [letters.csv.bz2](./letters.csv.bz2).
+You'll also need to download the sample data set we'll use, which is stored in a file called [letters.csv.bz2](./letters.csv.bz2).

 Once you've got both of those things done, you can open up R and type